abinpaul1/CTF-Writeups/README.md

 # CTF-Writeups

-### Any doubts or mistakes in the write-up, feel free to open an issue
+### Any doubts in the write-up, feel free to open an issue